ashishki/Signal_Count/README.md

 Proof console for AXL-routed market thesis review in the ETHGlobal OpenAgents / Gensyn track.

 Do not trust the memo.
-Verify every agent behind it.
+Verify every specialist behind it.

+Signal Count turns one market thesis into an auditable risk memo with three visible proof layers:

+- AXL peer routing: which specialist handled which role, through which peer.
+- REE receipt path: whether the risk inference path has reproducible evidence.
+- Gensyn Testnet receipts: whether task, contribution, and reputation events were anchored outside the app.

 Signal Count is not a trading bot.
 A user submits one market thesis, an asset, and a time horizon.
 A coordinator dispatches structured analysis requests to